smolang/inkblot/README.md

   OUTPATH  location where generated files should be placed
 ```

-This will generate kotlin classes and factories alongside some SHACL constraints formalizing multiplicity and type assumptions we made in the configuration.
+This will generate kotlin classes and factories alongside some SHACL constraints formalizing cardinality and type assumptions we made in the configuration.

 Note that due to the expressiveness of SPARQL, the SHACL constraints may be overly strict and failure to validate them does not necessarily indicate a flaw in your data or query.